Gayaza High School: Joan Cox (1950–1972)

-Ms. Joan Cox came to Gayaza High School in 1938 under the auspices of the Church Missionary Society (CMS) and served as Headmistress of Gayaza High School for 22 years.
+Joan Cox came to Gayaza High School in 1938 under the auspices of the Church Mission Society and served as headmistress of Gayaza High School for 22 years.
 She did a lot to ensure development and excellence at Gayaza High School.
-It was during her time that the School Chapel, Library and Administration block were built.
-Her wise leadership also led to the establishment of the School farm and the success of the farm diet scheme.
+It was during her time that the chapel, library and administration block were built.
+Her wise leadership also led to the establishment of the school farm and the success of the farm diet scheme.
 One of the dormitories (Cox) in the school has been named after her.
-Ms. Cox's influence reached all corners of Uganda and has influenced the education of Uganda's girl-child.
-She lived to be 100 and died on a fateful Saturday 14 April 2012.
+Her influence reached all corners of Uganda and has influenced the education of Uganda's girl-child.
+She lived to be 100 and died on 14 April 2012.

 Sheelagh Warren (1972–1990)

-Sheelagh Warren was Headmistress of Gayaza High School for 18 years.
-She took over from Miss Joan Cox when she left, having overseen the development of the secondary school to O' and A' levels, the construction of most of the permanent buildings and the establishment of the school's reputation for academic excellence, and more.
+Sheelagh Warren was headmistress of Gayaza High School for 18 years.
+She took over from Cox when she left, having overseen the development of the secondary school to O' and A' levels, the construction of most of the permanent buildings and the establishment of the school's reputation for academic excellence.
 Warren steered the school through Uganda's most turbulent times - through the 1979 war that toppled Idi Amin, the five-year National Resistance Army guerrilla war that brought NRM into power in 1986.
 Despite the insecurity and scarcity of the times, the school continued to run successfully.
-Ms. Warren turned 90 in November 2017 and the Warren Computer Center/Laboratory at Gayaza is named after her.
+Warren turned 90 in November 2017, and the Warren Computer Center/Laboratory at Gayaza is named after her.

 Ruth Nvumetta Kavuma (1990–2002)

-"Being the first African headmistress of Gayaza High School and staying there for 11 years was perhaps my greatest achievement" Kavuma writes in one of her memoirs.
+"Being the first African headmistress of Gayaza High School and staying there for 11 years was perhaps my greatest achievement", Ruth Kavuma writes in one of her memoirs.
 "The change in leadership was done so well.
 Ms. Warren had documented every activity in an exercise book which she handed to me, giving all the guidelines of what is done during which months of the year.
-It proved very helpful to me in terms of having a soft landing as well as maintaining the school standard" she stated.
+It proved very helpful to me in terms of having a soft landing as well as maintaining the school standard."
 On leaving Gayaza, Kavuma joined politics and served as a Member of Parliament for several years.

 Joy Male (2002–2006)

-Joy Male became headmistress of Gayaza High School in August 2002 after Ruth Kavuma left and stayed until April 2006 when she retired from the Civil Service on reaching 60 years of age.
+Joy Male became headmistress of Gayaza High School in August 2002 after Kavuma left and stayed until April 2006, when she retired from the civil service on reaching 60 years of age.
 She had had a stint as head teacher at Nakasero Secondary School, Mengo Senior School and Makerere College School before she joined Gayaza.
-One of her challenges was joining as a new staff member yet as head teacher.
-Under her leadership construction of Rhoda Nsibambi dormitory was completed, construction of the Ruth Nvumetta Kavuma classroom block started and she oversaw several school building renovation projects.
+One of her challenges was joining as a new staff member, yet as head teacher.
+Under her leadership, construction of Rhoda Nsibambi dormitory was completed, construction of the Ruth Nvumetta Kavuma classroom block started and she oversaw several school building renovation projects.